Philsoc instituted the Student Essay Prize competition in the Hilary term

 titles of the courses they are pursuing.

-The submission deadline for entry to the present Michaelmas term
+The submission deadline for entry to the present Hilary term

-11 essays were entered for the Prize – all from OUDCE's online courses,
+17 essays were entered for the Prize – 15 from OUDCE’s online courses, and 2

-since the weekly, attended classes were again cancelled because of
+weekly, exclusively attended, classes were again cancelled because of

 coronavirus.
 Prizes were awarded as follows.
 The essays may be read by